 The Bodhisatta was once a king.
 He, a prince born to the chief queen, and the son of the royal chaplain were born on the same day.
 The two boys grew up in the palace together as very close friends and were sent to Taxila for their education.
-When their studies were finished, they wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
-They set up camp in the royal park and the next morning walked the streets seeking alms.
-At one house the Bodhisatta was given a seat covered with a white cloth, while a red woolen rug was spread over his friend’s seat.
-The friend recognized this as an omen that the Bodhisatta would soon be made king of this city and he himself would be offered the position of commander-in-chief.
+When they finished their studies, the pair wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
+They set up camp in the royal park and, the next morning, walked the streets seeking alms.
+At one house, the Bodhisatta was given a seat covered with a white cloth, while a red woolen rug was spread over his friend’s seat.
+The friend recognized this as an omen that the Bodhisatta would soon be made king of this city and he himself would be chosen as the commander-in-chief.

 The pair returned to the park and relaxed, the Bodhisatta taking a nap.
-At that time, the royal chariot was sent out of the palace without a driver: a foolproof method to find someone with sufficient merit to be a great king.
+At that time, the royal chariot was sent out of the palace without a driver—a foolproof method to find someone with sufficient merit to be a great king.
 When the chariot and the throng of people walking behind it approached the park, the Bodhisatta’s friend, who wanted to be an ascetic rather than a ruler, hid out of sight.
 The royal chaplain had the musicians play loudly to wake the Bodhisatta, then he lowered himself and offered the Bodhisatta the throne.
-The Bodhisatta accepted the kingship, and after the coronation, done right there in the park, he completely forgot about his friend.
+The Bodhisatta accepted the crown, and after the coronation, done right there in the park, he completely forgot about his friend.